How to manage inappropriate urination in cats

 Stressors within the home or neighbourhood may be the reason behind inappropriate urination in cats.
 Cats tend to spray inappropriately when they perceive a threat to their territory, such as a new cat entering the home or outside cats being close by.
 They may also spray if they are frustrated with their environmental circumstances, for example, being on a new or restrictive diet, having insufficient playtime, or in response to the smell of new furniture or carpeting.
 Try as best as possible to ease your cat’s frustrations.
 If you are introducing a new diet, do it gradually or discontinue it until the spraying is under control.
 If boredom may be a factor, try to increase your cat’s playtime.

 It is essential to address any social stress occurring within the home.
-Where tension exists in multi-cat households and cats do not get on well, there can be conflict over important resources such as the toileting area – often, cats are not comfortable sharing a toilet unless they are very close friends.
+Where tension exists in multi-cat households and cats do not get on well, there can be conflict over important resources such as the toileting area – often, cats are not comfortable sharing a toilet.

 White and ginger cat and black and white cat sitting on a litter tray in a white room